kiwitcms/open-source-test-management/README.md

 # You need test cases

-Armed with your list of risky areas you need to understand why these things happen which most of the time will hint at how they can be prevented in the future.
+Armed with your list of risky areas you need to understand why these things happen which will hint at how they can be prevented in the future.
 Mind that not everything needs an automated check or even a manual scenario.
 Some items can be better resolved at the development process - e.g. more tooling, customized IDE/linter plugins, etc.